 Crane Hill real estate is some of the most expensive in Alabama, although Crane Hill house values don't compare to the most expensive real estate in the U.S.

-Crane Hill is a blue-collar town, with 35.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Crane Hill is generally considered to be a blue-collar town.
+35.51% of the Crane Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crane Hill is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Crane Hill who work in management occupations (16.08%), healthcare (11.47%), and sales jobs (8.54%).

 Another notable thing is that Crane Hill is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.